poisonzzw/MS-IRTNet/README.md

 # MS-IRTNet
 The code of paper 'MS-IRTNet: Multi-Stage Information Interaction Network for RGB-T Semantic Segmentation'.

+# Abstract
+The complementary information from RGB and thermal images can remarkably boost semantic segmentation performance.
+Existing RGB-T segmentation methods usually use simple interaction strategies to extract complementary information from RGB and thermal images, which ignores recognizability features from different imaging mechanisms.
+To address these problems, we propose a multistage information interaction network for RGB-T semantic segmentation called MS-IRTNet.
+MS-IRTNet has a dual-stream encoder structure that can extract multistage feature information.
+To better interact with multimodal information, we design a gate-weighted interaction module (GWIM) and a feature information interaction module (FIIM).
+GWIM can learn multimodal information weights in different channels, while FIIM integrates and fuses weighted RGB and thermal information into a single feature map.
+Finally, multistage interactive information is fed into the decoder for semantic prediction.
+Our method achieves 60.5 mIoU on the MFNet dataset, outperforming state-of-the-art methods.
+Notably, MS-IRTNet also achieved state-of-the-art results in tests of daytime images (51.7 mIoU) and nighttime images (62.5 mIoU).
-The code and pre-trained models will be released after the paper is published.
+The code and pre-trained models are available at https://github.com/poisonzzw/MS-IRTNet.

 # Requirements
 CUDA 11.2，torchvision 0.13.1，Tensorboard 2.9.0，Python 3.9，PyTorch 1.12.1。